lxm11r/ServerlessMicroservices/Challenges/02-Azure-Container-Apps.md

 * The frontend is accessible under public DNS and/or IP
 * If you choose and book seats you'll get a confirmation and seats are no longer available
 * Backend is not reachable publicly
+* App runs locally with dapr
+* App runs in Container Apps with dapr

 #### Learning Resources
 * [Benefits of Container Apps](https://docs.microsoft.com/en-us/azure/container-apps/compare-options)